 Q. When were park entry fees last changed?

-A. Tasmanian Park Entry Fees have remained unchanged since 2009.
+A. Tasmanian Park Entry Fees were last changed in 2009.

 Q. Why isn’t entry free for Tasmanians?

-A. Under section 117 of the Australian Constitution it is illegal for the Parks and Wildlife Service to provide an exclusive discount to Tasmanian residents, as this is considered discriminatory to residents of other states and territories.
+A. Under section 117 of the Australian Constitution it is illegal for the Parks and Wildlife Service to provide an exclusive discount to Tasmanian residents, as this is considered discriminatory to residents of other states.

 Unlike private operations such as MONA, the Parks and Wildlife Service is operating as an entity of the Crown and must provide the same fee rate to all Australians.